-Consider also that you, as the seller, are not the sole source of information for prospective home buyers.
-The broker might have inside access to key facts as well, either from talking to you, from historical experience of your house's transfer between owners, or from walking around the house and property, observing with expert eyes.
+Consider also that as the seller, you are not the sole source of information for prospective home buyers.
+Your real estate broker might have inside access to key facts as well, either from talking to you, from historical experience of your house's transfer between owners, or from walking around the house and property, observing with expert eyes.
 Exactly how much of this information must the broker pass on to prospective buyers?
 And will the broker need to fill out a separate form for this?
+That's what we'll discuss here

-In no state are disclosure expectations of brokers as high as those upon sellers.
-In particular, the broker is never required to independently investigate and determine whether a seller's disclosures are accurate, or to perform separate investigations of the property.
+In no state are disclosure expectations of brokers as high as those upon the actual homeowners (the sellers).
+The broker is never required to independently investigate and determine whether a seller's disclosures are accurate, nor to perform separate investigations of the property.
 And brokers rarely have to fill out a standard, comprehensive form.
 After all, they haven't lived in the home.

 Despite the fact that they aren't usually given a detailed form to fill out, expectations placed upon real estate brokers can be quite broad.